Pairing mechanism and superconductivity in 1313 phase La$_3$Ni$_2$O$_7$

 Figure \ref{fig3} displays the band structure and FS of the renormalized TL two-orbital model, with parameters provided in Table \ref{tab:tb}.
 The electron filling for the TL subsystem is 3.9, evidencing a hole doping level of 0.1 electrons relative to bulk La$_4$Ni$_3$O$_{10}$.
-The renormalized TL two-orbital model encompasses five Fermi pockets in the TL subsystem, comprising four electron pockets ($\alpha$, $\beta$, $\beta^\prime$, and $\varepsilon$) and one hole pocket ($\gamma$).
-Among these, the $\varepsilon$ and $\gamma$ pockets are primarily contributed by the $d_{z^2}$ orbital, whereas the $\alpha$, $\beta$, and $\beta^\prime$ pockets result from the mix of $d_{z^2}$ and $d_{x^2-y^2}$ orbitals.
-Notably, while the $\epsilon$ pocket near the $\Gamma$ point is absent in the ARPES measurements of bulk La$_4$Ni$_3$O$_{10}$~\cite{li_fermiology_2017}, it is clearly observed in 1313 La$_3$Ni$_2$O$_7$~\cite{PhysRevLett.134.126001}, marking a distinct difference between bulk La$_4$Ni$_3$O$_{10}$ and the TL subsystem of 1313 La$_3$Ni$_2$O$_7$.
-Our theoretical results are in agreement with ARPES experiments, including the presence of the $\varepsilon$ pocket around the $\Gamma$ point.
-In addition, the $\gamma$ band located below the Fermi level crosses the Fermi energy under high pressure, undergoing a Lifshitz transition, which is a common phenomenon observed in RP nickelate superconductors such as 2222 La$_3$Ni$_2$O$_7$ and 1212 La$_5$Ni$_3$O$_{11}$~\cite{bilayernature,zhang_pairing_2026}.
-After incorporating renormalization effects, the quasiparticle Hamiltonian yields a bandwidth of 2.1 eV with the nearest neighbor intralayer $d_{x^2-y^2}$ orbital hopping $t_{[1,0]}^{x,O/I}$ of -0.220 eV.
+Notably, this actual charge-transfer direction can only be captured when the correlation effects are properly treated, as noted in \cite{39}.
+The renormalized TL two-orbital model encompasses four electron pockets ($\alpha$, $\beta$, $\beta^\prime$, and $\varepsilon$) and one hole pocket ($\gamma$).
+After incorporating renormalization effects, the quasi-particle Hamiltonian yields a bandwidth of 2.1 eV.
 The interlayer $d_{z^2}$ orbital hopping $t_{[0,0]}^{z,IO}$ is reduced from its non-interacting value of -0.650 to -0.223, which results in the flatter bonding and non-bonding bands being closer to the Fermi level.
-Additionally, our renormalized model reveals an intertrilayer $d_{z^2}$ orbital hopping of 0.112 meV, which is two orders of magnitude smaller than that of bulk La$_4$Ni$_3$O$_{10}$ and comparable to the interbilayer $d_{z^2}$ orbital hopping in hybrid 1212 La$_5$Ni$_3$O$_{11}$~\cite{zhang_pairing_2026}.
+Additionally, our renormalized model reveals an intertrilayer $d_{z^2}$ orbital hopping of 0.112 meV, which is two orders of magnitude smaller than that of bulk La$_4$Ni$_3$O$_{10}$ and comparable to the interbilayer $d_{z^2}$ orbital hopping in hybrid 1212 La$_5$Ni$_3$O$_{11}$~\cite{31}.

-Since the low-energy degrees of freedom of the system are dominated by the TL subsystem, whose electronic correlations are relatively moderate, we employ the multi-orbital RPA approach (see Supplementary Material) to study its SC.
+Since the low-energy degrees of freedom of the system are dominated by the TL subsystem, whose electronic correlations are relatively moderate, we employ the multi-orbital RPA approach (see Supplementary Material~\cite{41}) to study its SC.
 Based on the renormalized TB model in Eq.~\ref{eq1}, we incorporate the following Hubbard interactions: